ePSIC-DLS/particlespy/docs/segmentation.rst

 Trainable Segmentation
 ----------------------

-Using the Segmentation User Interface trainable segmentation can be performed using the 'Training' tab in the the top bar.
+Using the Segmentation User Interface, trainable segmentation can be performed using the 'Training' tab in the the top bar.

 .. image:: _static/TrainUI.png
     :align: center

-Labels can be drawn onto the image using the tools on the left hand side:
+Labels can be drawn onto the image using the tools at the top-left :

 * The freehand tool operates by pressing and holding the left mouse button to draw lines.
 * The line tool operates by left clicking twice, which produces a line draw between them which is automatically added to the set of labels.